-- 4.1 Whilst designs for the NDR have yet to be finalised it is proposed that this road would be developed to Manual for Streets standards and will include a 30mph speed limit to ensure that the link provides a street function.
+4.1 Whilst designs for the NDR have yet to be finalised it is proposed that this road would be developed to Manual for Streets standards and will include a 30mph speed limit to ensure that the link provides a street function.
 It is proposed that a roundabout access be provided either [end] of the NDR where it connects with the Hailey Road and at the A4095.
 The roundabout access onto Hailey Road would also facilitate access to the Land West of Hailey Road proposals (i.e. Zone 5604) via an additional arm connecting with the western side of this roundabout.
-These proposals should be considered in relation to the coding assumptions of the NDR and site access roundabouts within the A40 CHM Model. - 4.2 A connection will also be provided to New Yatt Road which will link with the NDR from the north.
-However, it is assumed that south of the NDR (i.e. towards Witney) access from within the site will be downgraded to a pedestrian and cyclist only connection.
-On this basis a New Yatt Road connection should not be included in the A40 CHM model between the site and the existing northern edge of the Witney urban area.